The UNC Health Care Comprehensive Stroke Center

 The Stroke Center has a strong track record of quality and excellence in stroke care and has maintained The Joint Commission Disease-Specific Certification as a Primary Stroke Center since its founding in 2004.
 In 2013, the Stroke Center became the first stroke program in the Southeast to receive The Joint Commission Advanced Certification as a Comprehensive Stroke Center, confirming the UNC Stroke Center’s position as a national leader in stroke care.
 The Stroke Center has received the American Heart Association/American Stroke Association Get With The Guidelines Gold Plus Achievement Award and is recognized in the American Heart Association/American Stroke Association Target Stroke Honor Roll.
 Hospitals receiving the Gold Plus award have maintained an aggressive goal of treating stroke patients with 85% or higher compliance in core standards of care as outlined by the American Heart Association/American Stroke Association for 12 consecutive months and have demonstrated 75% compliance in 7 out of 10 additional stroke quality measures during the 12-month period.

-UNC Stroke Center Links
+UNC Stroke Center Links of Interest

 - The UNC Stroke Center Team